sreejith-yq/HD-webapp/06-authentication.md

 ## Overview

 The Doctor Dashboard uses a JWT-based authentication system integrated with WhatsApp notifications.
 Sessions are managed using Cloudflare KV for low-latency validation.
+In local development, a mock KV implementation is used with `@hono/node-server`.
 Doctors receive a link via WhatsApp containing a one-time authentication token valid for 24 hours.

 ---